Visels/Amazon-Clone-ReactJs/readme.txt

-This is an amazon clone using React, redux, express
+This is an amazon clone using React, redux,